ther3zz/autogpt_gotty/README.md

 All variables that are supported by the main repo are supported here with the addition of: COMMAND_LINE_PARAMS This allows you to pass --speak for example

+Mount the following container path to a host path if you want to store the files auto-gpt outputs outside the container:

+/app/autogpt/auto_gpt_workspace